Pante/chimera/README.md

 # XMC-Toolkit - Extensible Markup Commands
-XMC is a lightweight command toolkit for Spigot plug-ins meant to simplfy command creation and management.
+XMC is a lightweight command toolkit for Spigot plug-ins meant to simplify command creation and management, and reduce boilerplate code.

 ### Maven Artifact
 ``` XML